Installing gates and access to school sports areas

 Identify the risks

-A quality security-fencing provider should inspect your sports area and determine the operational requirements through an on-site audit.
-School sports fields and courts require specialist fencing and gates and Jacksons offers welded-mesh and tubular-system solutions to meet the requirements of any school.
-Additionally, our Euroguard® Flatform welded mesh panel feature 200 x 500mm wire centres with 45mm gap to provide excellent security and durability, preventing balls and equipment passing through whilst conforming to anti-trap regulations.
+A quality security fencing provider should inspect your sports area and determine the operational requirements through an on-site audit.
+School sports fields and courts require specialist fencing and gates and Jacksons offers welded mesh and tubular system solutions to meet the requirements of any school.
+Additionally, our Euroguard® Flatform welded mesh panels feature 200 x 500mm wire centres with 45mm apertures to provide excellent security and durability, preventing balls and equipment passing through whilst conforming to anti-trap regulations.
 Jacksons provides a quality installation service with only CSCS-certified and CRB-cleared experts installing gates in schools, ensuring the school’s image is maintained and disruption is kept to a minimum throughout installation.
 For more information on our sports fencing, click here.

 Jacksons Security has a range of products relating to this article, all complete with our 25 year service life guarantee.
 If you cannot find the item you are looking for, please do not hesitate to call our friendly sales team.